ckalgos/FUT-Auto-Buyer/README.md

 * Default Value (`3`).

 ### Stop After
-* If specified the tool will automatically stop.
+* If specified the tool will automatically stop after running the tool foe the specified interval.
 * Default Value (`1H`) (S for seconds, M for Minutes, H for hours).

 ### Concurrent Search Request